torbendury/gke-preemptible-sniper/README.md

 ## Development Status

-This project is in a very early stage of development.
-It is not recommended to use it in production environments yet.
+This project is under active development.
+While I am using it in production, I cannot guarantee that it will work for you.
+If you encounter any issues, please open an issue on GitHub.

 ## Testing